dennisss/dacha/doc/pcb/sainsmart_3018.md

     - 1000 RPM
     - 20% step over

-- By default, speed rates would be from 0-1000
+- By default, the spindle speed range in grbl is 0-1000
     - https://docs.sainsmart.com/article/9m0rbnw6k1-introduction-to-cnc-for-a-total-novice-tuning-gbrl-settings
-    - Could set tothe actual RPM range.
+    - So a spindle speed of '1000' in the GCode is enough to reach the full ~10K speed on the machine.